-The 2020 Exploration program was initiated in June 2020.
-Our exploration work was concentrated on the Silver Fox, Awesome Fox and Fox Meadows prospects, which mainly included channel sampling.
-The samples are being prepared and will be shipped to Actlabs in Lancaster for further analysis.
+The 2020 Exploration program was initiated in June 2020 and completed in August 2020.
+Our exploration work was concentrated on the Silver Fox, Awesome Fox and Fox Meadows prospects, and mainly consisted of channel sampling.

 We are very thankful for the support of the town of St. Lewis and Port Hope Simpson, to accept our team into their communities to complete our work, during the Covid-19 pandemic.
-As our program is now nearing completion, our team of Dr. Randy Miller, and Suzanne Butler, along with our local support team, were able to work for a continuous 8-9 weeks period without any Covid related issues.
+Our program is now completed and our team of Dr. Randy Miller, and Suzanne Butler, along with our local support team, were able to work for a continuous 9 week period without any Covid related issues.
 We are very proud that our safety protocols kept our employees, and local communities safe and healthy.